 In a postscript to Nightmare of Nunnally, the author mentioned that he was impacted by the deaths of Euphemia and Lelouch in canon, which compromised his objectivity.
 However, he also mentions that he doesn't know if this is positive or negative.

-Sometime during the 70s, Marvel published a pretty reprehensible The Avengers story involving Ms. Marvel, in which the Earth's Mightiest Heroes decide that Loving Force is good (discussed here probably NSFW).
+Sometime during the 70s, Marvel published a pretty reprehensible The Avengers story involving Ms. Marvel, in which the Earth's Mightiest Heroes have no problem with another character essentially raping her and brainwashing her into loving him and having his child (discussed here probably NSFW).
 Apparently, Chris Claremont thought whoever wrote that tripe needed to go die in a fire, and wrote Avengers Annual #10 as a Fix Fic where Ms. Marvel calls the Avengers out on their bullshit.
 Thanks, Chris.

 It's from Avengers #200 and is co-written by Jim Shooter, George Pérez, Bob Layton and David Michelinie.
 But it's notably Jim's idea.